Mikeylove-997/Tesla-Project-Optimization-of-Support-Staffing/README.md

 # My role

-Since this is a group project, everyone gives the equal committment to the completion of tasks.
-I was assigned on the first scenario includes the initial two questions.
-Please see the first R script attached in this repo.
+This was a group project, and all team members contributed equally to the completion of the work.
+I was responsible for the first scenario, which included addressing the initial two research questions.
+Please refer to the first R script in this repository for my contribution.